rajasvu/web3-in-python/README.md

-# web3-in-python
+## Purpose

-Repo to demonstrate my learnings on web3 with python
+This branch is used for branching to get python environment for project development